Anessen/PSFalcon/Code-Examples.md

 ```
 # Ingesting data
 ## Retrieve items from a text file or CSV
-Collect a list of items (identifiers, hostnames, group names, etc.) from an absolute file path, normalize the input (which sometimes is a problem when the values are converted to Json for an API request), exclude blank values and save to the variable `$Items`.
-Once complete, you can use the `$Items` variable with another PSFalcon command.
+Collect a list of items (identifiers, hostnames, group names, etc.) from a text file, exclude blank values and save to the variable `$Items`, which can be used with a PSFalcon command.
 ```powershell
 #Requires -Version 5.1
 param(